daveliew/daveliew/README.md

 # Hi 👋 I'm @daveliew
 ## I'm learning to code as a professional.
 I have experiences in the business side of startups, incl. sales, digital marketing and finance.
 #### I'd love to contribute to open source projects to level up my skills.
 I am a fan of the MERN stack, but also dabble in occassional Python NLP explorations.
-#### I'm graduating from General Assembly's Software Engineering Immersive bootcamp in Aug 2021.
+> I've graduated from General Assembly's Software Engineering Immersive bootcamp (Aug 2021)!
 ---

 #### Programming Languages: